 From there on out, both sliced bread and processed cheese went full steam ahead.
 During World War II, Navy cooks prepared countless "American cheese filling sandwiches" — as instructed by government-issued cookbooks — in ships' kitchens.
 In the 1940s and '50s, these were usually served open-faced and consisted of one slice of bread topped with grated cheese.
-In 1949, Kraft Foods introduced Kraft Singles — individually wrapped slices of processed cheese — and supermarkets began stocking them in 1965.
+In 1950, Kraft Foods introduced Kraft Singles — individually wrapped slices of processed cheese — and supermarkets began stocking them in 1965.
 Also around that time, the second, perhaps most important, piece of bread was added on top, likely as a way to make the sandwich more filling, and the modern notion of a grilled cheese sandwich was born.

-Fast forward (past Johnny Depp’s creative cooking methods on-screen) to present day.
 Strange things have happened with the grilled cheese sandwich.
 In 2004, the online casino GoldenPalace.com paid $28,000 for a half-eaten grilled cheese with the likeness of the Virgin Mary depicted in the "burn" pattern.
 The sandwich had been sold to the casino by a Florida woman who had kept the sandwich intact for a decade — no joke — before trying her (ultimately successful) luck on eBay.
 Two years later, American competitive eater Joey Chestnut won the World Green Chile Grilled Cheese Eating Champion by devouring a whopping 34.5 grilled cheeses in one sitting.

 In 2007, Kraft Foods budgeted a record $1.4 billion to its marketing efforts, a large portion of which was slated to "get grilled cheese back onto the list of quick menu options" and revitalize Kraft Singles.
-A contest held on the now-obsolete social network MySpace asked users to create and upload home videos celebrating grilled cheese for a chance to win $50,000.
+A contest held on MySpace asked users to create and upload home videos celebrating grilled cheese for a chance to win $50,000.
 The goal?
 "Get people to make just one more grilled cheese sandwich a year," said the Kraft global executive creative director at the time.
-Kraft continued its tear the following year by asking fans to write about their favorite grilled cheese memory for a chance to win a free pack of Kraft Singles.
-And in 2009, Los Angeles hosted the world’s first grilled cheese cooking competition: thousands and thousands of people competed at and attended the National Grilled Cheese Invitational, which has turned into a much-anticipated annual food festival.